Legionella is a type of bacterium that was first identified in 1976 following an outbreak of pneumonia at a hotel in Philadelphia, Pennsylvania.

 - continuous chlorination (3-4ppm), which merely suppresses L.pneumophila and is not beneficial for health.

-- partly with UV light treatment (at 254nm) which damages DNA and is not sufficient on its own.
+- UV light treatment (at 254nm) which damages DNA and is not sufficient on its own.
+It has also no residual effect after treatment.

 “Thus, PREVENTION IS KEY”